-Vietnamese journalist Le Anh Hung, a frequent contributor to the U.S. Congress-funded broadcaster Voice of America, is being held at Hanoi’s Thuong Tin prison awaiting trial on charges of “abusing democratic freedoms” to infringe on the interests of the state.
-Hung had criticized then-new cybersecurity legislation in a VOA commentary days before his arrest.
-Since his detention, he has been involuntarily admitted to a psychiatric hospital three times.
+Vietnamese journalist Le Anh Hung, a frequent contributor to the U.S. Congress-funded broadcaster Voice of America (VOA), is awaiting trial on charges of “abusing democratic freedoms” to infringe on the interests of the state.
+Hung criticized then-new cybersecurity legislation in a VOA commentary days before his arrest.
+Since his detention, he has been involuntarily admitted to a psychiatric hospital several times.

-Hung, a VOA contributor and prominent independent blogger, was detained on July 5, 2018, on suspicion of "abusing democratic freedoms" to infringe on the interests of the state, an offense under Article 331 of the revised 2015 criminal code, news reports said.
+Hung, a prominent independent blogger, was detained on July 5, 2018, on suspicion of "abusing democratic freedoms" to infringe on the interests of the state, an offense under Article 331 of the revised 2015 criminal code, news reports said.

-News reports noted that Hung had criticized Vietnam’s new cybersecurity legislation in a VOA commentary in the days before his arrest.
+Hung had criticized Vietnam’s new cybersecurity legislation in a VOA commentary in the days before his arrest, those reports said.
 The legislation significantly expanded the state’s power to censor and control the Internet.

-Other reports noted that before his arrest, Hung had posted on social media an open letter that was critical of Communist Party officials for proposing a new law on special economic zones that critics have claimed would undermine national sovereignty.
-The proposed law sparked nationalistic protests across the country in late June, news reports said.
+Before his arrest, Hung had also posted on social media an open letter that was critical of Communist Party officials for proposing a new law on special economic zones that critics have claimed would undermine national sovereignty.
+The proposed law sparked nationalistic protests across the country in late June 2018, news reports said.

 Hung is also a member of the Independent Journalists Association of Vietnam, a local group of journalists who work outside of the state-dominated mainstream media, the group’s president, Pham Chi Dung, told CPJ in an email.

-Hung’s lawyer, Nguyen Van Mieng, said the journalist was in good health and spirits after an October 11, 2018 prison visit, according to The 88 Project, an advocacy group that monitors the status of Vietnamese political prisoners.
+Hung’s lawyer, Nguyen Van Mieng, said the journalist was in good health and spirits when Mieng visited him in prison on October 11, 2018, according to The 88 Project, an advocacy group that monitors the status of Vietnamese political prisoners.

-However, Hung’s mother, Tran Thi Niem, told Radio Free Asia in June 2019 that the journalist was involuntarily admitted to Hanoi’s Central Psychiatric Hospital No. 1 in October 2018, April 2019, and May 2019.
+However, Hung’s mother, Tran Thi Niem, told the U.S. Congress-funded broadcaster Radio Free Asia (RFA) in June 2019 that the journalist was involuntarily admitted to Hanoi’s Central Psychiatric Hospital No. 1 in October 2018, April 2019, and May 2019.

-Niem said after she visited him at the hospital in April that Hung was forced to take unidentified medicine and was suffering both “mentally and physically,” according to the RFA report.
+After visiting Hung at the hospital in April 2019, Niem said that her son had been forced to take unidentified medicine and was suffering both “mentally and physically,” according to the RFA report.
 After a hospital visit in May 2019, Niem said Hung had lost considerable weight and suffered from depression, according to that report.

-Vietnam’s Ministry of Public Security, which oversees the country’s prison system, did not respond to CPJ’s emailed request for comment about Hung’s health and status in prison in late 2019.
+Vietnam’s Ministry of Public Security, which oversees the country’s prison system, did not respond to CPJ’s emailed request for comment in late 2021.